swapnauran/Knowledge-Based-Chatbot-with-Local-LLM/README.md

 - 🔍 Semantic search with FAISS
 - 🧠 Mistral-7B LLM with 4-bit quantization
 - 🚀 GPU acceleration (NVIDIA required)
-- 🔒 Runs entirely locally
+- 🔒 Runs locally or deploy any where

 ## Installation